TPO Review Process for Agents

 - What happens if the Ombudsman supports the complaint?

-- If the Ombudsman supports the complaint, what can he do?
+- If the Ombudsman supports the complaint, what can they do?

 - What if the Ombudsman does not support the complaint?